hacdias/hacdias.com/content/resume/index.md

 - Prepared materials, gave practical classes and helped students in a Deep Learning course.
 - Mentored 12 new master students from different nationalities during their first semester.
-- Attended workshops about Intercultural Communication, Diversity, Culture and Inclusion.

 ### <span>**Software Developer** [Upframe]</span> <small>[09/2016 - 05/2018]</small> {#upframe}

-- Built a REST API for managing email transactions, newsletters and program enrollments.
+- Built a backend with a REST API for managing email transactions, newsletters and program enrollments.
-- Built a Slack bot to help manage program enrollments, in Go.
+- Built a Slack bot to help manage program enrollments in Go.
-- Built a backend to see who is in-person at the office, send emails and manage newsletters.

 ### <span>**Content Writer** [Pplware]</span> <small>[06/2013 -  09/2016]</small> {#pplware}